BABEUF, François Noël (Later known as Gracchus Babeuf) (1760-97)

 The bankruptcy of a bank and either its dismantlement or its forced

 merger with another bank.
-There are some bank failures every year, even during booms, but during
+There are at least a few bank failures in most years, even during booms,

-severe capitalist crises there are vastly more failures.
-In the U.S. the recent numbers of bank
+but during severe capitalist crises there are vastly more failures.
+In the U.S. the numbers of

 2007: 3